-Protected by the shallow, Plankton-rich water of La Paz Bay, they allow us to watch them in their full glory.
+Protected by La Paz Bay’s shallow, Plankton-rich water, they allow us to watch them in their full glory.

-The first thing you need to know about this trip is that it’s completely safe.
+The first thing you must know about this trip is that it’s completely safe.

 Whale sharks are a classic case of “don’t judge a book by its cover”: they are actually gentle, docile, and slow-moving creatures who are not dangerous to humans, and it’s completely safe to swim next to them.

-Moreover, you’ll be guided by one of Manta’s PADI professionals and obviously, all safety precautions will be taken.
+Moreover, you’ll be guided by one of Manta’s PADI professionals, and all safety precautions will be taken.

-The trip does not end with the La Paz Whale Sharks; we will continue to the Sea Lion colony to watch the Brown California Sea Lions.
+The trip is not limited to the La Paz Whale Sharks; we will also visit to the San Rafaelito Sea Lion colony to watch the Brown California Sea Lions.

 The Sea Lions love to play and explore; their curious character bursts once they see the bright fins and snorkels.

 You can often find the pups pulling at your fins, eager to play, showing off, and turning circles around us.

-If we’re lucky, we can spot a pack of dolphins or even humpback whales.
+If lucky, we can spot a pack of dolphins or humpback whales.

 This trip is perfect for everyone: lone explorers, couples and families, professionals, and first-time divers, all can enjoy the whale sharks la Paz experience.
 Even non-divers would enjoy the great views of the unique fish and marine animals.

-La Paz Whale Shark season starts in October and continues until the last day of April, so this trip operates in these months only and requires advance confirmation from us.
+La Paz Whale Shark season starts around fall (October-November) and continues until the last day of April, so this trip operates in these months only and requires advance confirmation from us.

 Shape up; it’s gonna be a long day, packed with great adventures and memorable sites.

 Our day will start with introducing Manta’s professional PADI instructors at the Manta diving facility in the marina.

-The 2 hours drive to La Paz will be taken in a comfortable, air-conditioned van, where you’ll get to see the dramatic landscape of the Sur desert of Baja California.
+The 2-hour drive to La Paz will be taken in a comfortable, air-conditioned van, where you’ll get to see the dramatic landscape of the Sur desert of Baja California.

-Few safety and communication instructions and we get into the water.
+There are few safety and communication instructions, and we get into the water.